-The Softears RS10 is a co-flagship 10 balanced armature driver reference series universal IEM with a 5-way crossover.
+Our review of the Softears RS10, which is a co-flagship 10 balanced armature driver reference series universal IEM with a 5-way crossover.
 It is priced at $2099.

-Disclaimer: The Softears RS10 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Softears for giving us this opportunity.

-To read more about Softears reviews previously done on Headfonics please click here.
+To read more about Softears products previously covered on Headfonics please click here.

 The Softears RS10 is an excellent reference monitor and one I think should definitely appeal to purists and studio monitoring pros alike.
 It is heavy on resolution and detail, offering a relatively neutral and transparent sound signature but with that one caveat, a sub-bass tuning that packs a bit of wallop for an all-BA monitor.